lucasmodrich/lucasmodrich.github.io/_posts/2008-04-16-hola-the-trip-begins.md

 After some more sleep last night we had a light breakfast where we are staying, and have headed out to try and get a feel for the place.
 Hope to do some tours during the week to see the sights, etc.

 The city is reasonably nice.
 We are staying in the european area, which has nice buildings and cobble stone streets.
 The rest of the city is basically like any other - very busy.
-The smog here is noticable, although not too bad.
+The smog here is noticeable, although not too bad.

 We hope to have some photos up here shortly.